avi-shatz/CarCrush-Project/README.md

 # CarCRush-Project
-project of a top down 2d game using C++ and the SFML  library.
+A top down 2d game using C++ and the SFML  library.
+I implemented in the game a self-driving cars and car physics.

 Ide: Visual Studio.